 These days you can purchase bathing suits for small children with built in flotation devices.
 Aside from flotation devices, shouldn’t line of sight for the parents be common sense?
 The little girl was under 2 years old and this near drowning experience was undoubtedly very scary and traumatizing for her and for us.

 Here is a book we found that we think every parent should read.

 The Safe Child Book: A Commonsense Approach to Protecting Children and Teaching Children to Protect Themselves

-By the way, flotation devices for children and child safety books like the one written by Dr. Sherryll Kraizer make great gifts any time of the year!
+By the way, flotation devices for children and child safety books like the one written by Dr. Sherryll Kraizer make great gifts for young parents at any time of the year!
 Get tips beyond basic first aide and be prepared when a medical emergency strikes.

-Have you been in a similar situation?
+Have you ever been in a scary life or death situation?
 Leave us a comment below.
 We would love to hear from you.